f1vlad/sugarcrm-multiverse-styleguide/less/index.md

-<h4>Welcome to our new styleguide.</h4>
+<h4>Welcome SugarCRM Multiverse Styleguide</h4>

-<p>The purpose of SugarCRM Multiverse Styleguide is to provide a baseline design language to MFE projects.
-MFE projects then can inherit CSS rulesets of various layouts and components.
-Multiverse Styleguide does not define code structures or naming conventions making it possible to easily inherit look and feel of base SugarCRM by any framework.</p>
+<p>The purpose of this styleguide is to provide a baseline design language, CSS rulesets for layouts and components, and various assets to MFE projects.
+This styleguide does not define code structures or naming conventions making it very easy to inherit look and feel of base SugarCRM by any framework.</p>